-The beetle (Scarabaeidae) is an occasional pest of apricots, figs, peaches, and plums.
-Adults can fly a relatively long distance and are highly attracted to ripe fruit and the odors of fermentation and manure.
+The green fruit beetle (scarab, family Scarabaeidae), is also called a figeater beetle, green fig beetle, or western green June beetle.
+The adults are an occasional pest of ripe fruits.
+Adults can fly a relatively long distance and are highly attracted to ripe fruit and the odors of manure and fermenting fruit.

-Green fruit beetle adults mate and females lay oval, white eggs in the soil just beneath organic matter.
-Eggs hatch into larvae about 1 week later.
+Green fruit beetle develops through 4 life stages: egg, larva, pupa, and adult.
+After adults mate, the females lay elliptical to oval, white eggs about 1/10 inch long just beneath the surface of organic matter such compost piles, lawn clippings, organic mulch, and manure.
+Eggs hatch into larvae in about 1 week.
+As they feed on the decaying organic matter, the larvae develop through 3 increasingly larger instars.
 During spring, larvae mature and pupate in a cell of soil particles.
 Adults can be present from late spring through early fall.
-Green fruit beetle has one generation per year, spent mostly within the larval stage.
+Green fruit beetles overwinter as larvae and have 1 generation per year spent mostly in the larval stage.

-Adult beetles chew maturing soft fruit.
-The grubs (larvae) do not damage fruit.
-They burrow and feed in piles of compost, manure, and other decomposing organic matter.
+Adult green fruit beetles chew maturing soft fruit and damage fruit by aggregating on it when mating.
+The adults are an occasional pest of ripe apricots, caneberries, figs, grapes, peaches, and plums.
+The grubs (larvae) do not damage fruit or plants; they burrow and feed in piles of decomposing organic matter.

 To help avoid this beetle's damage, consider planting cultivars that ripen early instead of those that ripen late.
-Additionally, harvest fruit early and dispose of fallen fruit.
-Insecticides are of little value against this occasional pest.
+Harvest fruit early and dispose of fallen fruit.

-To prevent feeding by beetles, manage the grubs.
-Thinly spread or remove all piles of manure, lawn clippings, and leaves near fruit trees.
-To exclude beetles, compost within screened bins or turn compost piles frequently to speed decomposition and to expose grubs, which you can crush or leave to be eaten by birds.
+No insecticide application is recommended for green fruit beetle.
+Manage grubs to prevent feeding damage by adults.
+Thinly spread or remove all piles of compost, lawn clippings, leaves, and manure that are near fruit trees.
+To exclude beetles, compost within screened bins or turn compost piles frequently to speed decomposition and to expose grubs, which you can crush or leave exposed where they may be eaten by birds or other wildlife.

-Although managing compost and similar organic matter is more effective at reducing green fruit beetle populations, adults may be captured using homemade traps.
+Although managing organic matter is more effective at reducing green fruit beetle abundance, some of the adults may be captured using homemade traps.
 Attract adults with a 1:1 mixture of grape or peach juice and water.
 Place several inches of this liquid bait in a 1 gallon container and in the opening insert a funnel of wire mesh with its widest opening facing up.
 Beetles attracted by the bait will land in the funnel and be guided to walk down into the container.
 Once inside, adults will be unable to escape.